Diagnostic-Guided Dynamic Profile Optimization for LLM-based User Simulators in Sequential Recommendation: Experiments and Results

 \subsubsection{Datasets.}

-We use three real-world datasets from various domains.
-Specifically, ML-1M~\cite{harper2015movielens} is widely used in movie recommendations.
-Amazon Books (Books) and Amazon Movies \& TV (Movies \& TV) are product review datasets collected from Amazon for Books and Movies \& TV categories~\cite{ni2019justifying}, respectively.
-We filter out users and items with less than 5 interactions in ML-1M, and those with less than 20 interactions in Amazon datasets.
-To support multi-round interactions, we first sort each user's interaction chronologically.
-We set the maximum sequence length to 200 for ML-1M and 50 for Amazon datasets.
-For each user \(u\), we select the most recent 10 items as the test set, the 11th most recent item as the validation set, and the remaining as the training set (i.e., \(\mathcal{D}_u\)).
-Particularly, we further split \(\mathcal{D}_u\) into \(\mathcal{D}_u^{(ini)}\) and \(\mathcal{D}_u^{(opt)}\) with the ratio of \(\alpha:(1-\alpha)\).
-The statistics of these datasets after preprocessing are summarized in Table~\ref{tab:statistics}.
+We use three datasets: ML-1M~\cite{harper2015movielens}, Amazon Books, and Amazon Movies \& TV~\cite{ni2019justifying}.
+We filter users and items with less than 5 interactions (ML-1M) or less than 20 (Amazon datasets).
+Interactions are sorted chronologically, with max sequence lengths set to 200 for ML-1M and 50 for Amazon datasets.
+For each user, the last 10 items are for testing, the 11th most recent item is for validation, and the rest for training (i.e., \(\mathcal{D}_u\)). \(\mathcal{D}_u\) is further split into \(\mathcal{D}_u^{(ini)}\) and \(\mathcal{D}_u^{(opt)}\) by an \(\alpha:(1-\alpha)\) ratio.